haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ### PROT-ON and haddock3-scoring to inspect a single mutation

-PROT-ON (Structure-based detection of designer mutations in PROTein-protein interface mutatiONs) is a tool and [online server](http://proton.tools.ibg.edu.tr:8001/about) that scans all possible interfacial mutations and **predicts ΔΔG score** by using EvoEF1 (active in both on the web server and stand-alone versions) or FoldX (active only in the stand-alone version) with the aim of finding the most mutable positions.
-The original publication describing PROT-ON can be found [here](https://www.frontiersin.org/journals/molecular-biosciences/articles/10.3389/fmolb.2023.1063971/full).
+PROT-ON (Structure-based detection of designer mutations in PROTein-protein interface mutatiONs) is a tool and [online server](http://proton.tools.ibg.edu.tr:8001/about){:target="_blank"} that scans all possible interfacial mutations and **predicts ΔΔG score** by using EvoEF1 (active in both on the web server and stand-alone versions) or FoldX (active only in the stand-alone version) with the aim of finding the most mutable positions.
+The original publication describing PROT-ON can be found [here](https://www.frontiersin.org/journals/molecular-biosciences/articles/10.3389/fmolb.2023.1063971/full){:target="_blank"}.

 Here we will use PROT-ON to analyse the interface of our antibody-antigen complex.
 For that, we will use the provided matched reference structure (`4G6M-matched.pdb`) in which both chains of the antibody have the same chainID (A), which allows us to analyse all interface residues of the antibody at once.

+__Note:__ Pre-calculated PROT-ON results for this system can be accessed [here](http://proton.tools.ibg.edu.tr:8001/result/ebcdec31308c46acb82e8010f7f21df1){:target="_blank"}.

 <a class="prompt prompt-info">
 Connect to the PROT-ON server page (link above) and fill in the following fields: